-Each observation is a state×year×month cell.
+Each observation is a state × year × month cell.
 Mexico is composed of 32 States.
 The number of cells varies due to the number of years and months of data available.
-In panel A, morbidity data is displayed for 12 months in 12 years (2004-2015).
-Values are generated from all inpatient cases as classified from microdata from the primary care (hospital) records from all public hospitals administered by the Secretariat of Health (Social Security System hospitals do not report month of hospitalization).
+In Panel A, morbidity data is displayed for 12 months in 12 years (2004-2015).
+Values are generated from all inpatient cases as classified from microdata from the primary care (hospital) records from all public hospitals administered by the Secretariat of Health (social security system hospitals do not report month of hospitalisation).
 Each type of morbidity is classified by ICD-10 codes.
 In Panel B, mortality outcomes are displayed for 12 months in 16 years (2001-2016).
-In panel C, data on population is displayed for 12 months in 16 years (2001-2016), and data on births is displayed for 12 months in 13 years (2001-2013).
+In Panel C, data on population is displayed for 12 months in 13 years (2001-2013).
 Following CONAPO, the last four years of birth outcomes are suppressed to account for reporting outside of the period of birth.
-State×year summary statistics including Social Security System hospitals are provided in Appendix Table A4.
+State × year summary statistics including social security system hospitals are provided in Appendix Table A4.